OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 There are several modes of play available to players.

-***Group Play.*** This is the typical method of gameplay consisting of at least one player and a gamemaster, although more players are common.
-This is the default mode of play.
+***Crew Play*** This is the primary method of gameplay consisting of a group of players and a gamemaster; one-on-one play also fits here.
+This is the default mode of play, and this ruleset reflects that throughout.

+***Team Play.*** This mode is like crew play but consists of several crews striving to reach a common objective.

-***Coop Play.*** This mode is like group play but without a gamemaster.
+***Coop Play.*** This mode is like crew play but without a gamemaster.
 Here, the players share the gamemaster duties using as little or as much of the solo play ruleset as needed.

 ***Solo Play.*** This is where a single player also acts as a gamemaster using the *Dungeon Legacy Solo Ruleset*, complete with a tableless oracle.